guettli/ndayslater/README.md

 ...
 ndayslater/day31/ # --> only for January, March, May, July, August, October and December
 ```
-If today is the first march, and you want to handle not today, but maybe in three days.
-Move the mail with our favorite mail user agent (thunderbird, outlook, k9 for android, ...) to ndayslater/day04/.
+If today is the first march, and you want to handle a mail not today, but maybe in three days.
+Move the mail with our favorite mail user agent (thunderbird, outlook, k9 for android, ...) to the folder `ndayslater/day04/`.

-On 4th march the script moves all mails in the folder ndayslater/day04/ to your inbox again.
+On 4th march the script moves all mails in the folder `ndayslater/day04/` to your inbox again.

 This way you can schedule mails for resubmission for about one month.

+Related: http://en.wikipedia.org/wiki/Tickler_file also known as 43Folders

 If you use the mail user agent thunderbird, then the following plugins are handy: